pipa0979/IBG-FULL-PIPELINE/README.md

 -  Can be used with .hap, .sample,.gen files as well as .ped and .map files.

 Known Issues:
-- 1. Boost libraries missing:
+- Boost libraries missing:
-FIX: sudo apt-get install libboost-all-dev
+FIX: sudo apt-get install libboost-all-dev.
 Use the commmand above to install boost in your Unix/mac system.

-- 2   If thre's a problem installing boost, there is a binary  file called 'FISHR2' already included.
+- If thre's a problem installing boost, there is a binary  file called 'FISHR2' already included.
 You needn't compile it.
-You can just start using it. <Sample Below>
+You can just start using it.
+See the Samples Below.

 Extra/New features: